You are going to discover all the things you need to know about the funny word “Ouep”.

 The judge asks you if you were at home during the night of the 17th of July, you say: “Oui” (Yes).
 But not “Ouep“!
-Because in a formal situation like this (with a judge, a teacher, a boss…), it sounds very provocative and you might get into troubles.
+Because in a formal situation like this (with a judge, a teacher, a boss…), it sounds very provocative and you might get into trouble.

 If you want a solution between “Oui” and “Ouep“, then you can use “Ouais” (Yeah).
 It’s fine in most situations, except very formal ones, and commonly accepted in daily life.